MinZhenTay/Recipe-Recommendation/README.md

-This project includes web scraping, data cleaning, EDA, topic modelling and recipe recommendation process.
+This project includes process of web scraping, data preprocessing, EDA, topic modelling and recipe recommendation.